Abhisheksingh1811/Hackerrank-Automation/README.md

 2)Go to the main file and open it in the integrated terminal, I did it using WSL ubuntu.
-3)Now install the dependencies- nodejs version > 12 will be enough. cheerio module, which use chromium browser for automation work.
+3)Now install the dependencies- nodejs version > 12 will be enough. puppeteer module, which use chromium browser for automation work.
 request module
 4)Run the main file in the opened integrated terminal and its done!